Warzone2100/warzone2100/doc/js-globals.md

 available from all scripts.
 You typically cannot write to these variables, they are read-only.

+* ```derrickPositions``` An array of derrick starting positions on the current map.
+Each item in the array is an object containing the x and y variables for a derrick.
+* ```startPositions``` An array of player start positions on the current map.
+Each item in the array is an object containing the x and y variables for a player start position.
 * ```version``` Current version of the game, set in *major.minor* format.
 * ```selectedPlayer``` The player controlled by the client on which the script runs.
 * ```gameTime``` The current game time.
 Updated before every invokation of a script.